ralna/GALAHAD/doc/Python/cro.rst

           part of $H$ in the sparse co-ordinate storage scheme.
       H_ptr : ndarray(n+1)
-          holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries plus one.
+          holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries.
       A_val : ndarray(A_ptr(m)-1)
           holds the values of the nonzeros of $A$ in the sparse co-ordinate storage scheme.